×

 What is the Rapid Transit System?

-The RTS lanes on Northern Approach and Clingoe Hill, and the new A120-A133 Link Road (A1331) form part of package of transport infrastructure being delivered to support the new Tendring Colchester Borders Garden Community development near the University of Essex.
-To enable this development to proceed, Essex County Council, working alongside Colchester City Council and Tendring District Council, successfully secured £100million of Government Housing Infrastructure Funding, to deliver infrastructure ahead of the creation of new homes.
+The rapid transit lanes on Northern Approach and Clingoe Hill, together with the new A120–A133 Link Road (A1331), form part of a wider package of transport infrastructure being delivered to support the Tendring Colchester Borders Garden Community.

-As part of the Government funding agreement, the RTS infrastructure needed to be delivered in line with a funding deadline of March 2026, and we would like to thank residents and road users for their patience while these works were carried out.
+As part of the funding agreement, the rapid transit infrastructure needed to be delivered by March 2026.
+We would like to thank residents and road users for their patience while these works were carried out.

-The new infrastructure, alongside signal prioritisation and bus stops (called halts), will initially be used by Park and Ride and local bus services, with rapid transit services coming into operation in line with the delivery of new homes.
+The new infrastructure—alongside signal prioritisation (using technology to switch signals for buses) and bus stops (known as ‘halts’)—will initially be used by Park and Ride and local bus services.
+Rapid transit services will be introduced alongside the delivery of new homes.

-Looking ahead, as part of its upcoming planning application, the Garden Community developer, Latimer, will set out their transport strategy.
-This will include details of the RTS services they are required to provide and how these services will develop over time as the new community grows.
+Looking ahead, as part of its upcoming planning application, the Garden Community developer, Latimer, will set out its transport strategy.
+This will include details of the Rapid Transit services it is required to provide and how these services will evolve over time as the new community grows.

-With priority measures, modelling indicates that, once operational, the rapid transit will provide a 35% journey time saving when travelling between the park and ride and the city centre and 20% between the university and the city centre.
+Modelling indicates that, once operational, the Rapid Transit System (RTS) will deliver a 35% journey time saving between the Park and Ride and the city centre, and a 20% saving between the university and the city centre.

 Rapid Transit route map